Cussyns History, Family Crest & Coats of Arms

 Early History of the Cussyns family

 This web page shows only a small excerpt of our Cussyns research.
-Another 101 words (7 lines of text) covering the years 1066, 1558, 1558, 1535, 1541, 1547, 1585, 1594, 1672, 1549, 1597, 1549, 1547, 1697, 1743 and are included under the topic Early Cussyns History in all our PDF Extended History products and printed products wherever possible.
+Another 51 words (4 lines of text) covering the years 1066, 1558, 1558, 1535, 1541, 1547, 1585, 1594, 1672, 1549, 1597, 1549, 1547, 1697, 1743 and are included under the topic Early Cussyns History in all our PDF Extended History products and printed products wherever possible.

 Cussyns Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Cussyns have been found, including Cousin, Cousins, Cozens, Cossins, Couzins, Cossens, Cosin, Cosyns, Cousens, Couzens, Cossins, Cosin and many more.

 Early Notables of the Cussyns family (pre 1700)

 Another 95 words (7 lines of text) are included under the topic Early Cussyns Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cussyns family to Ireland

 Some of the Cussyns family moved to Ireland, but this topic is not covered in this excerpt.

 Another 69 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.